UniqueNetwork/unique-react-template/README.md

 yarn start
 ```

+> [!IMPORTANT]
+> There are specific versions of this template:
+> - For the EVM workshop, use https://github.com/UniqueNetwork/unique-react-template/tree/workshop-evm
+> - For the legacy version of Unique SDK-1.0, use https://github.com/UniqueNetwork/unique-react-template/tree/sdk-1

 ### Connect to Unique SDK

 This boilerplate utilizes `@unique-nft/sdk` which allows an easy and efficient way to interact with substrate-based networks.
 Read more about SDK in [documentation](https://docs.unique.network/build/sdk/getting-started.html)